Can I text while driving my Tesla in autopilot? South Florida criminal defense attorney says YES

 So, lucky to any of you Floridians with a Tesla!
 Being able to text while 'driving' with your Tesla in autopilot is one of the very few exceptions to Florida's 'no texting while driving' law.

-Texting while ACTUALLY driving in Florida... that's a whole other story:
+Texting while ACTUALLY driving in Florida... that brings up some regulations:

-Back on July 1, 2019, a new Florida Law, which made texting and driving a primary offense, came into effect.
-This means police officers can now pull you over for just texting.
+On July 1, 2019, a new Florida Law, which made texting and driving a primary offense, came into effect.
+Police officers can now pull you over for just texting.
 In the past, texting and driving was a secondary offense and people could not be stopped for doing it alone.
 You needed to commit a specific traffic violation before being stopped and pulled over by law enforcement.

 Consequences for violating the Florida Texting and Driving law

-A first offense for texting and driving can result in a $30 fine, while a second offense may result in a $60 fine.
-Additionally, points will be added to people’s licenses and court costs may increase the fine to $108.
+A first offense for texting and driving can result in a $30 fine, while a second offense may carry a $60 fine.
+Additionally, points will be added to people’s driver's licenses and court costs may increase the fine to $108.

 Unintended consequences of Florida's new texting and driving law